daytonaio/content/README.md

 5. **Warranty**: By submitting content, you warrant that you have the right to assign copyright as described above and that the content does not infringe upon the rights of any third party.

 These terms ensure that Daytona can freely use and manage the contributed content while acknowledging the valuable work of our contributors.

+### Payment
+- Compensation is provided for accepted and published content.
+- Payment can be made directly or through bounties (if assigned to the issue).
+- Payment can also be made directly if you can submit an invoice including:
+  - Date, Title of Article/Guide, Amount
+  - Payment details (Bank Name, Account Number/IBAN, Routing Number/SWIFT Code/ABA)
+  - Address invoice to: Daytona Platforms Inc., 224 W 35th St Ste 500#297, New York, NY 10001, USA

 ## Contact and Support
 - For questions or assistance, open an issue or contact the repo maintainers.